Birinder1469/population_sample_sampling_distributions/README.md

-# population_sample_sampling_distributions
+# Population, Sample, Sampling Distributions

-Comparison of population,sample and sampling_distributions
+This project makes a comparison between the Population, Sample and Sampling distributions.